061375/UploadWP/README.md

 WP Minifier and Uploader
-Gets the cached HTML version of a Wordpress website produced by the Comet Cache plugin and minifies it and uploads it to a web server
+Gets the cached HTML version of a Wordpress website produced by a Wordpress cache plugin and minifies it and uploads it to a web server.
-The result is what looks like a WP website that os totally HTML and very light weight.
-Perfect for a webite this is essentially just a blog and doesn't need constant updates
+The result is what looks like a Wordpress website that is totally HTML and very light weight.
+Perfect for a webite this is essentially just a blog and doesn't need constant updates.
 It's affectively hack-proof ... as long as your server doesn't get hacked

+Really it's kind of like combining Wordpress and Dreamweaver.
+It was an idea I had years ago but only recently decided it would be a fun project to build.

 Jeremy Heminger <contact@jeremyheminger.com>